knbz/security-advisor/about.md

   </tr>
 </table>

-At a smaller company, a {{site.data.keyword.security-advisor_short}} user might be the CIO.
+The described roles might be performed by a single person or multiple people depending on the size of your company.
 However, the offering was created to address the day-to-day requirements of a CISO or Security focal.

 </br>

 ## Architecture
 {: #architecture}

-When a threat is detected, Security Advisor issues a finding.
-All of the findings for your IBM Cloud services and partner integrations can be found in one dashboard which makes maintaining security on a large scale slightly easier.
+Security Advisor empowers administrators to manage security through centralized management and visibility by finding security issues and recommending resolutions.
 {: shortdesc}

+Security Advisor is designed as a micro-service on IBM Cloud.
+The core micro-service that is provided by the service includes the findings API.
+The API implements the mechanism for IBM Cloud and partner services to send security findings to your service dashboard, which makes maintaining security on a large scale easier.

+The service receives findings from:
+* Pre-integrated IBM Cloud services like Certificate Manager and Vulnerability Advisor
+* Network Analytics Add-on
+* Partners like NeuVector
+* Custom integrations with your other security tools

 Check out the following image to see the way that Security Advisor components fit together.

 ![{{site.data.keyword.security-advisor_short}} architecture](images/architecture.png)

 <dl>
   <dt>Security risk and posture</dt>
     <dd>Application security is important.
-Each day we see news articles that announce a new data breach or hack.
-Security risks will always be a part of development and although attacks can be impossible to plan for, one way to prevent them is to monitor your security solutions.
-For example:
+Too often announcements are made that announce a new data breach or hack.
+Security risks will always be a part of development and although attacks can be impossible to plan for, one way to prevent them is to monitor your cloud deployments.
+For example, the risks can be related to:
-    <ul><li>Risks that are related to your container images that are in use, through Vulnerability Advisor.</li>
+    <ul><li>Your container images that are in use.</li>
-    <li>Certificate expiry alerts provided by IBM Cloud Certificate Manager.</li>
+    <li>Certificates that are expiring that can cause an outage of your cloud service or app.</li>
     <li>Network security issues relating to suspicious clients or servers contacting your IBM Cloud Kubernetes Service deployments.</li></ul></dd>
   <dt>Centralized security management</dt>
     <dd>You can see a consolidated view to of all of your IBM Cloud security services and integrated partner services.
 You can select and subscribe to different services from the IBM Cloud catalog.</dd>
   <dt>Threat detection</dt>
-    <dd>Security Advisor leverages the information that is gathered by IBM X-Force, other IBM Cloud services, and partner solutions to detect risks and threats before they become a security issue.</dd>
+    <dd>Security Advisor leverages the information that is gathered by IBM X-Force, other IBM Cloud services, and partner solutions to detect risks and threats before they become a security issue.
+The service also provides analytics on top of vulnerability data and network activity data.</dd>
 </dl>